Thousands of wreaths needed for veterans’ graves in Colorado

 You can also make online donations through coloradohonor.org.
 Last year FOX31 and Channel 2 viewers donated $177,000 to the program.

-The wreaths will be placed at the graves on Wreaths Across America Day, which takes place Dec.
-19.
+The wreaths will be placed at the graves on during the week of Wreaths Across America Day, which takes place Dec.
+19. All volunteer time slots to place wreaths have been filled.